-Classroom teachers will be responsible for completing lessons registers; ensuring they are completed fully and accurately during the lesson itself.
+Subject tutors will be responsible for completing lessons registers; ensuring they are completed fully and accurately during the lesson itself.
 Subject tutors will be expected to review the attendance for their subject area at pupil level, making judgments on trends in the data, undertaking discussions with pupils and parents if required where there are concerns.

-Attendance Officer will be responsible for the daily operation duties of the attendance team.
-They will ensure that all registers, both session and lesson, are completed on a daily basis and if not will escalate this to the Assistant Headteacher (wellbeing/attendance) for action.
+Attendance Officer/Attendance Administrator will be responsible for the daily operation duties of the attendance team.
+They will ensure that all registers, both session and lesson, are completed on a daily basis and if not will escalate this to the Attendance Lead for action.
 They will undertake the 'first day response' on each morning for those pupils whose families have not made contact.
-They will collate the supporting evidence, and chase any outstanding forms, absence notes, holiday request forms etc. The officers will compile the data in preparation for analysis by the Attendance Lead, form tutors and heads of year, and make the referrals to the Attendance and Wellbeing Service.
+They will collate the supporting evidence, and chase any outstanding forms, absence notes, holiday request forms etc. The officers will compile the data in preparation for analysis by the Attendance Lead, form tutors and heads of year, and make the referrals to the Education Welfare Service.